Dear Representative Lankford,

-Though I experience many advantages from being white, cisgender, and middle class (and I can’t imagine what hardships transgender Oklahomans face because of attitudes like yours), growing up, no adult told me homosexuality was okay.
+Though I can’t imagine what hardships transgender or less privileged LGB Oklahomans face because of attitudes like yours, growing up, no adult told me homosexuality was okay.
 My parents steeped me in evangelical Christian teachings.
 Family members, teachers, and other authority figures lumped lesbian, gay, bisexual, and transgender people into an amorphous category of deeply unhappy perverts, pedophiles, and sinners.
 The implicit and explicit messages I got concerning queer folks contributed to the self-hatred and internalized homophobia I still experience today.

 Becoming conscious of my sexual orientation felt like finally being able to translate the world into a language I could comprehend.
 That all-consuming, fulfilling type of romantic love people described suddenly felt real to me in a way it hadn’t before.
 As it is for many people–gay, straight, or bisexual–my sexual orientation is the result of a complex interaction of nature and nurture.
 Being queer isn’t something I can just decide not to do, nor is it something I want to change.